• Skip to primary navigation

 Instructions

 • Bring a pot of water to a boil.
-Add your broccoli florets and boil for about 2-3 minutes, or until broccoli is tender crisp and bright green (if using frozen, thawed broccoli, cook for one minute less - frozen broccoli is already partially cooked).
+Add broccoli florets and boil for about 3 minutes, or until broccoli is tender crisp and bright green (if using frozen, thawed broccoli, cook for one minute less - frozen broccoli is already partially cooked).
 When pierced with a fork, broccoli should still have a bit of resistance.
 Drain and set aside to cool.

-• In a saucepan over medium heat, melt butter.
-Add flour and whisk to combine, creating a paste.
-Cook for one minute.
-Add milk, salt, pepper, paprika, and garlic powder, whisking to combine.
-Cook for 3-4 minutes, whisking frequently, until mixture thickens slightly.
+• Add milk, salt, pepper, paprika, and garlic powder, whisking to combine.
+Cook for 3-4 minutes, whisking frequently, or until mixture thickens slightly.
 Remove from heat.

-• Add shredded cheese and stir until melted.
-Add your cooled, par-cooked broccoli and stir until evenly coated.
+• Add your cooled, par-cooked broccoli (make sure it's no longer wet) and stir until evenly coated.
 Pour into prepared casserole dish and spread into an even layer.

 • In a small bowl, add panko bread crumbs, melted butter, salt, and garlic powder.
 Toss until evenly incorporated.
 Sprinkle over casserole in an even layer.

-• Bake casserole, uncovered, for 18-20 minutes, or until hot and bubbly in the center.
+• Bake casserole, uncovered, for about 18-20 minutes, or until hot and bubbly in the center.
 Optionally, turn on the broiler for 2 minutes to brown the top (watch carefully, crust will brown quickly).

 • Remove from oven and allow to stand for 5 minutes before serving.